cardenasj97/booking-system/README.md

+Visit our page in the following link: https://booking-system-seven-iota.vercel.app/

 # Multi-tenant Beauty Center Booking System

 A Next.js application for beauty centers to showcase their services and allow clients to book appointments.